Student Parking Permit Classification

 Student Parking Regulations

-Only vehicles that display a Canisius College parking permit are entitled to park in campus lots.
+Only vehicles that display a Canisius University parking permit are entitled to park in campus lots.
 Permits are needed 24 hours a day, year round.
 Possession of a parking permit entitles the registrant to park only if there is available space in the parking area for which the permit is valid.
 Although the college does not guarantee a parking space, there are an ample number of spaces available daily.
 During certain special events or occasions, parking restrictions will be regulated by the Department of Public Safety.
 Registrants should always lock their doors and take steps to safeguard the vehicle and contents.
-Canisius College shall be exempt from any and all liability for any damage, theft or injury to property and persons.
+Canisius University shall be exempt from any and all liability for any damage, theft or injury to property and persons.

 Students having guests on campus should ensure that their guests are parked in an appropriate parking spot by contacting the Department of Public Safety at the time of the visit and by following parking directions given by the Department of Public Safety at that time.